 If you have another yeast starter undergoing active fermentation, we recommend you use that yeast to carbonate with.

 There are also convenient carbonation tablets you can use to carbonate.
 Bottle your beer and serve after 3 days.

 You can also choose to force carbonate by injecting carbon dioxide into your keg with beer.

 If you regularly brew beer, you might already have these lying around.
 If you don’t, you can try getting a carbonation lid kit to help you finish the job.

 Non-alcoholic beers are taking the world by storm because it is a great alternative to regular beers.
-It’s ideal for people who are trying to get sober or live healthier lifestyles, and it tastes even better these days.
+It’s ideal for people who drink but are trying to get sober or live healthier lifestyles, and it tastes even better these days.

+And here is our list of the best non-alcoholic beers (commercially produced).
 Of course, beer tastes better when you’re the brewer.
 We hope that you try making your own non-alcoholic beer at least once and become the judge for yourself.